Editor’s Note: This page has been retired and is no longer being updated.

 December 18, 2012 - Former rebel leader Ngudjolo Chui is acquitted of charges of war crimes and crimes against humanity.

 March 7, 2014 - Katanga is found guilty “as an accessory to one count of a crime against humanity (murder) and counts of war crimes (murder, attacking a civilian population, destruction of property and pillaging)” for the 2003 attack.

 May 23, 2014 - Katanga is sentenced to 12 years in prison.

-January 18, 2016 - After an appeal for a sentence reduction, Katanga's ICC jail term officially ends, although he remains in Congolese custody as the DRC investigates additional charges against him.
+January 18, 2016 - After an appeal for a sentence reduction, Katanga’s ICC jail term officially ends, although he remains in Congolese custody as the Democratic Republic of Congo investigates additional charges against him.

 January 26, 2009 - The trial begins for Congolese warlord, Thomas Lubanga, who is accused of “conscripting and enlisting children under the age of 15 years and using them to participate actively in hostilities (child soldiers).”

 March 14, 2012 - Lubanga is convicted of war crimes for using children under the age of 15 as soldiers.

 July 10, 2012 - Lubanga is sentenced to 14 years in prison.
 He is the first person to be convicted and sentenced by the ICC.